Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Physician (Family/General Practice) in Canada is 31102.

-Family physicians provide primary care, diagnosing routine issues and referring specialists in communities.
-Residency focuses on broad preventive and chronic care management.
-Steady high pay comes from universal healthcar
+Physicians (Family/General Practice) in Canada provide primary care, diagnosing routine issues and referring patients to specialists within communities.
+Residency training focuses on broad preventive care and chronic disease management.
+Steady high pay is driven by reliance on universal healthcare and ongoing doctor shortages.

 Category Details